thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Removed tent on rebel HQ (all actions from it moved to new commander UI)
 - Removed duplicated or obsolete code
 - Dropped Taviana support (Taviana IP/Steam Workshop issues)
+- (2.4 CV) Removed Antistasi Units support
+- (2.4 CV) Disabled LootToCrate from Community Version (2.4) as it conflicts with Antistasi Plus's loot system

 ## 1.4.2
 - Added Assign as Loot Vehicle commander action (Y menu, ability to give autoloot capabilities to any wheeled or tracked vehicle)